 Acas is an independent public body that receives funding from the government.
 They provide free and impartial advice to employers, employees and their representatives on employment rights, best practice and policies and resolving workplace conflict.
 When things go wrong, they help to resolve workplace disputes between employers and employees.

-The British Grooms Association (BGA) is a member body of British Equestrian which exists to support members throughout their career as a groom, providing support, advice and education to all working in the industry and to speak up on the issues that really matter.
+The British Grooms Association is a member body of British Equestrian which exists to support members throughout their career as a groom, providing support, advice and education to all working in the industry and to speak up on the issues that really matter.

 The Health & Safety Executive is Britain’s national regulator for workplace health and safety.